 We intend to initiate a clinical study of pepinemab as a potential treatment for AD in 2020.
 This study of pepinemab in AD, which we refer to as "SIGNAL-AD," will be based on our prior research of neurodegenerative disease mechanisms in which we demonstrated in preclinical models that SEMA4D triggers activation of both microglia and astrocytes.
 In December 2019, we announced a funding grant of \$750,000 from the Alzheimer's Association and an award in the form of investment in our common stock of up to \$3 million from the Alzheimer's Drug Discovery Foundation, each in support of SIGNAL-AD.
-We expect to receive the funding in 2020.
+We received two-thirds of the funding in the second half of 2020 and expect to receive the remainder when enrollment is completed.
 As noted above, the chronic activation of microglia and astrocytes has been implicated as an important disease mechanism in AD as well as in other neurodegenerative disorders.
 The design for this study is based on evidence from Cohort A of the SIGNAL clinical trial in HD showing that treatment with pepinemab induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
 Previous studies in AD have shown that decline in glucose metabolism correlates with cognitive decline.
-Recently, it has been reported that FDG-PET is superior to the more established A β amyloid-PET as an indicator of cognitive decline in early AD, which gives us greater confidence in relying on the evidence from Cohort A of our SIGNAL-AD will be a 60 patient, randomized, placebo-controlled, multi-center phase 1b clinical study.
-We expect to enroll the first patient in this trial in mid-2020, with top-line data anticipated early 2022.
+Recently, it has been reported that FDG-PET is superior to the more established A $\beta$ amyloid-PET as an indicator of cognitive decline in early AD, which gives us greater confidence in relying on the evidence from Cohort A of our SIGNAL clinical trial in HD to inform the design of the SIGNAL-AD trial.
+SIGNAL-AD is planned to be a 40 patient, randomized, placebo-controlled, multi-center phase 1b clinical study.
+Due in part to delays associated with the COVID-19 pandemic, we expect to enroll the first patient in this trial during the second quarter of 2021, with top-line data anticipated approximately late 2022.

 We discovered VX5 using our ActivMAb platform.
 VX5 is a human antibody to CXCL13, a molecule that regulates the formation of immune tissues, and is currently in preclinical development for the treatment of MS and potentially for other autoimmune disorders.
-In preclinical studies, anti-CXCL13 antibodies, such as VX5, have been shown to reduce CXCL13-induced B cell and T helper cell migration, which contributes to inflammatory and autoimmune responses.
+In preclinical studies, anti-CXCL13 antibodies, such as VX5, have been shown to reduce CXCL13-induced B cell and T helper cell migration, which would otherwise contribute to inflammatory and autoimmune responses.
 Therapeutic administration of anti-CXCL13 antibody has also been demonstrated to prevent disease progression in mouse models of MS and rheumatoid arthritis.